cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 This way of testing allows you to run the integration tests outside a containerized environment and is mainly used to test functionality on different platforms before a version release.
 When run in this way, the integration tests are wrapped in an `integrations_tests_runner` Python module to run in a Python-free environment.
-  That way tests can be run cross-platform.
+  Once built, tests can be run as an executable without extra dependencies beyond what the CLI requires to run.

 ##### Setup